animeavi/twoot/README.md

 # Twoot

-Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.
+Twoot is a python script that mirrors tweets from a twitter account to a Mastodon account.
+It is simple to set-up on a local machine, configurable and feature-rich.

 **UPDATE XX NOV 2022** VERSION 2.4 Added command-line option (`-u`) to remove tracking parameters from URLs included in tweets.
 A tracking URL